georgefikri/udacity-memory-game-project/README.md

 * When you finish the game will see a popup modal congratulates you and giving you the option to play again

+## Contribution
+* known issue: Timer of the Game when reset can't re-run again.
+* in app.js file gameTimer() function
+* i reset the timer when click on the reset icon resetFunc()